Bedazzled (2000 film): Cast

+Production

+In April 1997, it was reported that Harold Ramis would write, direct, and co-produce a remake of the 1967 film Bedazzled for 20th Century Fox with the approval of the original film's director Stanley Donen, who jointly owned the rights with Fox.
+In January 1998, Larry Gelbart joined to co-write the script, which, unlike the original film, would feature a female Devil.
+In November 1999, it was reported that Brendan Fraser dropped out of The Wedding Planner to play the lead role in Bedazzled for $10 million, with Fox enthusiastic on working with Fraser again after Monkeybone.
+In January 2000, Elizabeth Hurley and Frances O'Connor joined the film as co-stars.

 Release

 Home media

-Bedazzled was released on DVD and VHS on March 13, 2001.
+In the United States, Bedazzled was released on DVD and VHS on March 13, 2001, by 20th Century Fox Home Entertainment.

 Reception

 Box office

 The film did reasonably well at the box office.
 It topped British box office sales when it debuted in the UK during the weekend of 10 November 2000, and finished at #2 on its American opening weekend behind the surprise smash hit Meet the Parents.